edkazcarlson/ultralytics/docs/en/models/yoloe.md

 ### Predict Usage

-YOLOE supports both text-based and visual prompting.
-Using prompts is straightforward—just pass them through the `predict` method as shown below:
+Object detection is straightforward with the `predict` method, as illustrated below:

 !!! example

     === "Text Prompt"

-        Text prompts allow you to specify the classes that you wish to detect through textual descriptions.
-The following code shows how you can use YOLOE to detect people and buses in an image:

         ```python
         from ultralytics import YOLOE